-Each of the persons listed below are authors preparing the 2024 PEA and have reviewed and verified the scientific and technical dislosure in this MD&A as it relates to their area of responsibilities.
+Each of the persons listed below are authors of the 2024 PEA and 2024 PEA Technical Report, and have reviewed and verified the scientific and technical dislcosure in this MD&A as it relates to their area of responsibilities.
 By virtue of their education, experience and professional association membership, each of the below listed persons are considered "qualified person" as defined by National Instrument 43-101.